weiranfu/simple-ftp/README.md

 > Transfer file from one host to another.

-Simple FTP uses UDP to send packets with Go-back-N automatic repeat request (ARQ) schema to support a reliable data transfer service.
+Simple FTP uses UDP to send packets, and Go-back-N automatic repeat request (ARQ) schema to support a reliable data transfer service.

 ## Architecture